Trump Refuses to Endorse Butch Miller for Georgia Lt. Gov.

 Former President Donald Trump is not just issuing endorsements before the 2022 midterms.
 Some are getting rejection letters, too, including Georgia state Sen. Butch Miller.

-Miller, the current state Senate pro tempore, is running to be the state's next lieutenant governor, replacing Georgia Lt.
-Gov. Geoff Duncan, who also refused to back Trump's 2020 presidential election challenges amid allegations of widespread voter fraud in key the battleground state.
+Miller, the current state Senate president pro tempore, is running to be the state's next lieutenant governor, replacing Georgia Lt.
+Gov. Geoff Duncan, who also refused to back Trump's 2020 presidential election challenges amid allegations of widespread voter fraud in the key battleground state.

 Trump wrote in a statement from his Save America PAC on Wednesday: